epfl-lara/stainless/core/src/sphinx/installation.rst

 * The plugin *does not* support Scala 3 (dotty).
 To track sbt support in dotty you can follow `issue #178 <https://github.com/epfl-lara/stainless/issues/178>`_.

-Also, note that the plugin offers a ``stainlessIsEnabled`` setting that can help experimenting with stainless.
-The ``stainlessIsEnabled`` setting is set to ``true`` by default, but you can flip the flag to false by typing ``set every stainlessIsEnabled := false`` while inside the sbt interactive shell.
+Also, note that the plugin offers a ``stainlessEnabled`` setting that can help experimenting with stainless.
+The ``stainlessEnabled`` setting is set to ``true`` by default, but you can flip the flag to false by typing ``set every stainlessEnabled := false`` while inside the sbt interactive shell.

 Running Tests
 -------------